raforg/rawhide/README.md

 An *rh* expression is a *C*-like expression that can call user-defined functions.
-These expressions can contain all of *C*'s conditional, logical, relational, equality, arithmetic, and bit operators.
+These expressions can contain all of *C*'s conditional, logical, relational, equality, arithmetic, and bitwise operators.

 Numeric constants can be decimal, octal, or hexadecimal integers.
 Decimal constants can have scale units (e.g., `10K`).